izipris/reviewsIdentifier/README.md

 #####
 How to run?
 #####
-1. For first time - just run the makefile
+1. For first time - just run the makefile, it installs via 'pip3' the relevant packages.
-2. After that, run the Main.py file and give a path of tsv data file as first argument (you can use COMMENTS_10K_REP.txt as an example): python3 Main.py COMMENTS_10K_REP.txt
+2. After that, run the Main.py file and give a path of tsv data file in the first argument (you can use COMMENTS_10K_REP.txt as an example): python3 Main.py COMMENTS_10K_REP.txt
 3. After initialization, choose which classifier you'd like to use ('F' - Forest, 'I' - ID3, 'N' - Naive Bayes)